Skip to main content

 The Prime Minister is the effective head of the executive branch of government.
 The Prime Minister chairs the Cabinet, which is constituted under Article 24 of the Constitution.
 The Cabinet is the central decision-making body of the executive government.
 It is an organ of state and central to Singapore's system of government.
 In practice, all significant decisions or actions taken by the Executive are first discussed and collectively agreed by Cabinet.

 First, parliamentary elections are done to determine which party becomes the Government or which party becomes the Opposition.
 What would set this apart from the Marcos Sr. regime is that Virata himself was no political leader or executive branch.
 The president may have chosen the prime minister but his or her powers start to be delegated to ceremonial purposes.
-In short, it would be that the president's appointment of the prime minister from the winning party.
+In short, it would be the president's appointment of the prime minister from the winning party.
 This is to inspire the confidence of the Parliament.
 Every prime minister but be a good member of the parliament first.

 I found this article called "How to Become Singapore's Prime Minister, Explained in 7 Steps".
 It's no easy feat and I suggest reading the article in full.
 Meanwhile, I'll spell out the seven steps that can be effective safeguards: